Following a national search, Mark Higgins, Ph.D., has been named the next dean of the John Cook School of Business at Saint Louis University.

-SLU’s Graduate Business Programs once again received high marks from U.S News and World Report’s annual list of Best Schools.
-Three of the programs were ranked in the top twenty.
+Our Graduate & Undergraduate programs once again received high marks from U.S News and World Report.
+International Business, Entrepreneurship, & Supply Chain ranked in the top twenty.

 The John Cook School of Business has a long-standing history of creating successful business leaders.
 As the oldest business school west of the Mississippi River, in the heart of a large metropolitan area, the school offers highly ranked business programs and is well connected and respected in the business community.
 Make a Smart Move and choose SLU.